mcneel/rhino-developer-samples/rhino3dm/cs/SampleCSJoinCurves/README.md

 This sample opens a 3dm file with some curves in it and calls the `Curve.JoinCurves()` method.
-Then it sames this as a new file.
+Then it saves this as a new file.